jao11/XMIMSIM/User-guide.md

 ### Updates

 If XMI-MSIM was compiled with support for automatic updates then this page will contain two widgets: firstly a checkbox that will determine if the program will check for updates at startup, and secondly a list of locations that will be used to download updates from.

+### User-defined layers

+Select layers and hit backspace to remove them from the list of user-defined layers.
+The layers are deleted immediately and cannot be recovered.

 ### Advanced